-Last week I made this gorgeous (not fried) eggplant parmesan inspired by our Easter trip to Italy earlier this year.
+Last week I made this gorgeous (not fried) eggplant parm inspired by our Easter trip to Italy earlier this year.
 I received eggplant from a local farm here in NC as part of my organic vegetable box I get delivered each week.
 Instead of traditional cheese that would normally be on top, I used raw unpasteurized goat’s milk cheese and parmesan.
 I was able to obtain this cheese because it had been aged 60 days or more, allowing it to be sold at my local health market.

 The milk debate has driven me up the wall.
 I’ve been studying milk for a while now and its finally taken toll on my anger.
 I am angry at the dairy industry, I am angry at food politics and I am even more angry that I can’t get RAW milk here in North Carolina legally.
 Pasteurized milk is a dead food with little to no nutritional value or reason to drink it or eat it at all.